 Here are a few guidelines to follow to ensure that your home office won’t trigger an audit.

-- In order for your home office to qualify for a deduction, you must use it for business more often than not.
-This means that you should spend more time doing business related tasks in your home office than anywhere else.
+- For your home office to qualify for a deduction, you must use it for business more often than not.
+This means that you should spend more time doing business-related tasks in your home office than anywhere else.
 For example, if you have an office at your employer’s place of business, you can only use your home office deduction if you spend over half of your business time in it.